SrijanShovit/Credit-Card-Fraud-Detection/README.md

 ### Conclusion:

-Finally SVM was found to give best results
+I feel SVM to be best suited!!